Group 1 Crew

-Group 1 Crew was an American Christian hip hop band signed to Fervent Records and Warner Bros.
+Group 1 Crew was an American Christian hip hop and R&B band signed to Fervent Records and Warner Bros.
 Records.
 They made their debut with the hit song "Can't Go On" on WOW Hits 2007.
 Soon after they released their first EP I have a dream (2006), the band released their self-titled full-length debut studio album, Group 1 Crew, in February 2007.
 Their song "Love is a Beautiful Thing" charted into the Top 20 in May 2007 on R&R magazine's Christian chart.
 The group's second studio album Ordinary Dreamers was released on September 16, 2008.
 Their popular radio single "Forgive Me" appeared on Season 5 Episode 2 of One Tree Hill, which premiered on January 8, 2008.
 In September 2010, they released the album Outta Space Love, which has proven to be their most mainstream effort, as many of the songs were used in the reality television show America's Got Talent.
-In 2017, it was announced that Manwell would be departing the group in order to pursue other interests.
+In 2017, it was announced that vocalist/rapper Manwell Reyes would be departing the group in order to pursue other interests.